starkandwayne-attic/habitat-plans/README.md

 $ delmo -f redis/tests/delmo.yml
 ```

-The tests will run against the latest image build by the pipeine (`starkandwayne/redis:edge`).
+The tests will run against the latest image built by the pipeline (`starkandwayne/redis:edge`).
 When a file `<pkg>/tests/delmo.yml` is found the same tests will also be run in the pipeline.